Millie and Christine McKoy

 Millie and Christine McKoy (also spelled McCoy; July 11, 1851 – October 8, 1912) were African-American pygopagus conjoined twins who went by the stage names "The United African Twins", "The Carolina Twins", "The Two-Headed Nightingale" and "The Eighth Wonder of the World".
 The twins traveled throughout the world performing song and dance for entertainment, overcoming years of slavery, forced medical observations, and forced participation in fairs and freak shows.

-Life
+Early life

-Millie and Christine (the "Carolina Twins") were born in Whiteville, North Carolina, on July 11, 1851, to Jacob and Monemia McKoy who were enslaved by the blacksmith Jabez McKay.
+Millie and Christine were born in Whiteville, North Carolina, on July 11, 1851, to Jacob and Monemia McKoy who were enslaved by the blacksmith Jabez McKay.
 The McKay farm was near the town of Whiteville.
 Prior to the sisters' birth, their mother had given birth to seven other children, five boys and two girls, all of ordinary size and form.

 The twins were conjoined at the lower spine and stood at an approximately 90-degree angle to each other.
 They shared a pelvis but each had a full set of limbs.
 They were encouraged to consider themselves as one person and called themselves Millie-Christine.